Estimating the Potential of Program Repair Search Spaces with Commit Analysis: A Lightweight Method for Analyzing Program Repair Search Spaces

 \subsection{Input Preparation}

-\autoref{tool_algorithm} shows how \toolname works.
-It takes as input the path to a Git repository and a repair system whose search space should be considered.
-Then, \toolname traverses over the history of the repository from the oldest commit to the most recent one.
+\autoref{tool_algorithm} shows how our technique works.
+It takes as input the path to a Git repository and a repair approach whose search space should be considered.
+Then, it traverses over the history of the repository from the oldest commit to the most recent one.

-For each commit $c$, \toolname retrieves the updated files (line \ref{algo:updatedfiles}).
-For each of those files $f$, it keeps a pair of file \textit{<$f_p$, $f_n$>}, where <$f_p$> is the version of $f$ previous to $c$ (retrieved in line \ref{algo:gerPrevious}), and <$f_n$> is the new version obtained after $c$ (retrieved in line \ref{algo:getNew}).
+For each commit $c$, \toolname checks that only one file is updated (line \ref{algo:checkUpdatedFilesCnt}).
+Changes in multiple updated files cannot be covered by a single strategy instance, while we only target single-instance fixes that lie in the repair search space (see \autoref{sec:pattern_matching}).
+Therefore, we discard commits with multiple updated files.
+If $c$ has one updated file, \toolname gets that file $f$ (line \ref{algo:getUpdatedFile}) and constructs a pair of files \textit{<$f_p$, $f_n$>}, where <$f_p$> is the version of $f$ previous to $c$ (retrieved in line \ref{algo:gerPrevious}), and <$f_n$> is the new version obtained after $c$ (retrieved in line \ref{algo:getNew}).